 by dave Landry

-Doing your best going into a trade and accepting the outcome is the secret to trading.
-The accepting part is the tough part but it doesn't have to be.
+Doing your best going into a trade, and accepting the outcome is the secret to trading.
+The accepting part is the tough part, but it doesn't have to be.
 Let's explore how to

 1. Sh*t Happens

 Mark Douglas once said that all it takes is "one a-hole to screw up a perfectly good trade."
-Last year, I was speaking to a conference made up of predominantly daytraders.
+A few years ago, I was speaking to a conference made up of predominantly daytraders.
 Through this, I learned that there is a common strategy among them to “short the parabolics.”
 This made me realize that the same exact trades that I’m long through patterns such as TKOs are the same exact markets that these traders are targeting.
 Knowing that all it takes is one a-hole to screw up a perfectly good trade prompted me to tell the audience that it "was nice to meet ya!"

 3. Garbage In, Garbage Out